NREL/WETOStack/docs/best_practices.md

 The designers of the Python programming language consider readability as a primary priority, and the most famous of the many Python language-development documents is [PEP 8](https://peps.python.org/pep-0008/) which proposes a style guide for Python code.
-PEP 8 is summarized into 19 aphorisms (20 including one that's implied) and is refered to as ["The Zen of Python"](https://peps.python.org/pep-0020/).
+PEP 8 is summarized into 19 aphorisms (20 including one that's implied) and is referred to as ["The Zen of Python"](https://peps.python.org/pep-0020/).
 Much of the WETO software portfolio is Python-based, so these guiding principles directly apply.
 However, these principles are programming language agnostic and eloquently describe the paradigm for developing